 What do we offer?

-Education and Enrichment offers year-round multi-generational programs that build confidence, compassion, and community through creative arts.
+The Academy offers year-round multi-generational programs that build confidence, compassion, and community through creative arts.
 Through the exploration of stories, we develop our learners’ self-worth and empathy while nurturing their confidence and sense of responsibility.
 The communication and collaboration skills built through creative play also contribute to the personal success of our learners and their positive impact in their communities, both great and small.

 Classes and Youth Productions